0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

     ... and you see that strawberriies are added to the beginnings.

-    alright, and there is a lot of arrys methods, another one is pop. if youu wanna take the one
+    alright, and there is a lot of arrys methods, another one is pop. if you wanna take the last one off, ...

+    fruits.pop();

+    //

+    const fruits = ['apples', 'oranges', 'pears'];

+    fruits.pop();

+    console.log(fruits);

+    //

+    Array [ "apples", "oranges" ]

+    ... pears is has gone, it pops the last one off.